FuelLabs/fuels-ts/apps/docs/src/guide/utilities/address-conversion.md

 <<< @/../../docs-snippets/src/guide/types/conversion.test.ts#conversion-5{ts:line-numbers}

-Or, if you'd prefer to use utility functions directly for validation and conversion, you can use `isBech32` and `toB256`:
+Or, if you'd prefer to use utility functions directly for validation and conversion, you can use `isBech32` and B256 format (see https://docs.fuel.network/docs/specs/abi/argument-encoding/#b256 for more details):

 <<< @/../../docs-snippets/src/guide/types/conversion.test.ts#conversion-6{ts:line-numbers}